Dikmen, Serik

-Dikmen is a village in the District of Serik, Antalya Province, Turkey.
+Dikmen is a neighbourhood in the municipality and district of Serik, Antalya Province, Turkey.
+Its population is 776 (2022).

 History

 The village was established by the immigrants of post 1877-1878 Russo-Turkish War from Ottoman Thessaly state, Yenisehir town (Larissa).
 Yörük people also settled in the village after they stopped living a nomadic lifestyle.

 Geography

-Dikmen is located 25 km away from Antalya city center, 13 km from Serik district, 2 km from Kadriye municipality, 3 km from Antalya-Serik land route.
+Dikmen is located 25 km away from Antalya city center, 13 km from Serik town, 2 km from Kadriye, 3 km from Antalya-Serik land route.